-1. After the mechanical system is completely installed and operational, the mechanical contractor shall provide a minimum of 40 hours training and instruction time for the building Owner or his representative.
+- 1. After the mechanical system is completely installed and operational, the mechanical contractor shall provide a minimum of 8 hours training and instruction time for the building Owner or his representative.
 During this period, the contractor shall instruct the Owner in the operation and maintenance of all parts of the mechanical system, using the O & M manual where applicable.
-The contractor shall provide a copy of the Project Owner Mechanical Systems Training Form (attached to this specification), with proper signatures, to the Engineer prior to substantial completion and ensure that a copy is inserted into the project O & M manuals.
+The contractor shall provide a copy of the Project Owner Mechanical Systems Training Form (attached to this specification), with proper signatures, to the Engineer prior to substantial completion and ensure that a copy is inserted into the project O & M manuals. - 2.
+The mechanical contractor is to perform videotaping of the Owner training and instruction.
+Provide two (2) CD copies to Owner and one (1) copy to be inserted into the O & M Manuals.